Admission to practice law: Scotland

-In Scotland, a lawyer normally studies for an LL.B. in Scots law; as an undergraduate first degree this takes three years for an ordinary degree or four years as an honours degree.
+In Scotland, a lawyer normally studies for an LL.B. in Scots law; as an Undergraduate degree.
+This takes three years for an ordinary degree or four years as an honours degree.
 The LL.B. can be taken as a graduate entry degree which takes two years.
 The process of admission to practice law then depends on whether a lawyer wishes to become a solicitor or an advocate.

 Admission to practice as a solicitor is regulated by the Law Society of Scotland, with solicitors having to study for a one-year Diploma in Professional Legal Practice and then complete a traineeship in a law firm.
 Solicitors have rights of audience before the sheriff courts and justice of the peace courts.

 Admission to practice as an advocate, having rights of audience before the Court of Session and the High Court of Justiciary, is regulated by the Faculty of Advocates.
 The Faculty of Advocates exercises this authority under the Act of Sederunt (Regulation of Advocates) 2011, which delegates the responsibility from the Court of Session.
 An Act of Sederunt is a form of subordinate legislation passed by the Court of Session, and the powers to regulate admission to practice as an advocate is set by Section 120 of the Legal Services (Scotland) Act 2010, which states:

 Prospective advocates (called devils or intrants) will complete a period of training in a solicitor's office, a period of devilling, and then must pass an assessment under the Faculty's Scheme of Assessment for Devils.
 The Faculty publishes detailed regulations as required by the Act of Sederunt, which lay out all of the requirements for prospective Advocates.

 Oceania

 Australia

-In Australia, prospective lawyers must complete an undergraduate LL.B. or graduate JD or a Diploma in Law and complete the practical training requirement which is met by completing an approved practical legal training course or an apprenticeship as an articled clerk.
+In Australia, prospective lawyers must complete an undergraduate LL.B. or graduate JD or a Diploma in Law.
+All law degree courses must cover eleven specified areas of law known as the Priestley 11 in order for the degree to be recognised as a qualification for admission to practice.
+After obtaining a law degree, candidates must complete a practical legal training program which adheres to the Competency Standards for Entry-Level Lawyers.
+The requirement can be satisfied by a Graduate Diploma in Legal Studies, which is offered at various Australian legal education institutions.
+In Victoria and Queensland law graduates also have the option of a supervised legal training program, and in Western Australia law graduates have the option of an apprenticeship as an articled clerk.

 Admission to practice is a matter for each State.
 However, a person holding a practising certificate in any Australian jurisdiction is entitled to practise from time to time in another Australian jurisdiction without gaining admission in that jurisdiction.

 New Zealand practitioners may apply for admission pursuant to Trans-Tasman Mutual Recognition Act 1997 (Cth).